Your Guide to the Ultimate First Aid Kit

-Injuries can happen anytime in the wild.
-Call me a pessimist, but the best way to stop a mishap from becoming a catastrophe is to make sure you’re prepared for the worst.
+Injuries (and parasites) can happen anytime in the wild but the best way to stop a mishap from becoming a catastrophe is to make sure you’re prepared for the worst.
 That means you should never go on a hike without a well-stocked first aid kit.

-No matter where or for how long you’re hiking, you won’t regret packing these must-haves:
+No matter where or how long you’re hiking, you won’t regret packing these must-haves.

 - Compression bandage